 \subsubsection{Hyperparameters}

-Here, we change the value of $\lambda$ in Eq.~\ref{eq:total-loss} to analyze the impact of the auxiliary loss.
-The differences of ASR WERs between different $\lambda$'s are negligible.
-Considering the results in Table~\ref{tab:ablation}, we can conclude that combining $\mathcal{L}_{\text{Spin}}$ and $\mathcal{L}_{\text{Aux}}$ is necessary and the ratio between the two objectives is robust.
+To examine the impact of the auxiliary loss, we change the value of $\lambda$ in Eq.~\ref{eq:total-loss}.
+As shown in Table~\ref{tab:ablation-appendix}, the differences of ASR WERs between different $\lambda$'s are negligible.
+We can conclude that combining $\mathcal{L}_{\text{Spin}}$ and $\mathcal{L}_{\text{Aux}}$ is necessary, and the ratio between the two objectives is robust.